Royal Caribbean Group [RCL] stock Upgrade by Wolfe Research analyst, price target now $94

 Wolfe Research have made an estimate for Royal Caribbean Group shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on June 16, 2021.
 The new note on the price target was released on March 02, 2021, representing the official price target for Royal Caribbean Group stock.
 Previously, the target price had yet another raise to $55, while Berenberg analysts kept a Sell rating on RCL stock.

-Royal Caribbean Group [RCL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.46.
-With this latest performance, RCL shares gained by 3.43% in over the last four-week period, additionally plugging by 18.49% over the last 6 months – not to mention a rise of 65.18% in the past year of trading.
+Royal Caribbean Group [RCL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.52.
+With this latest performance, RCL shares dropped by -11.94% in over the last four-week period, additionally plugging by 18.10% over the last 6 months – not to mention a rise of 79.81% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Royal Caribbean Group [RCL] shares currently have an operating margin of -132.80 and a Gross Margin at -80.83.
 Royal Caribbean Group’s Net Margin is presently recorded at -262.47.